Looking for Puglia Holidays?

 I am a great believer that one cannot have too much Italy in one’s life.
 It is a fact and I accept it in almost a religious way.
 What I love about Italy is the regional diversity – reflected in the scenery, fashion and, of course, food.
 I know the country reasonably well – I must have been 10 times or more, but I also accept that I probably need to go back 87 times, to be precise, to make sure that these were lasting impressions… just because.

 For most people, Rome is the city of their dreams (and do not get me wrong, I love it), but I also have a lot of love for Milan, which most people don’t.
 I finally found my way around Genova, in the west, after a couple of visits, but I may have left my heart in Barolo, in Piemonte.
-But guess what, I will find it in Venice when I return later this Summer (and come back to London on the iconic Belmond Orient Express, to celebrate our 5th wedding anniversary).
+I love returning to Venice (and come back to London on the iconic Belmond Orient Express) or exploring nearby Jesolo too.

 Puglia has a very special location – if you picture the Italian map, which we all know looks like a boot, Puglia is the region located in its heel.
 Remote (as in not the easiest place to get to), underrated but simply stunning.

-I recently had the opportunity to spend 5 days in this part of the world, following the invite of luxury villa company Passepartout Homes, who manage and operate a great portfolio of handpicked properties around the world, and some stunning ones in Puglia.
+I recently had the opportunity to spend 5 days in this part of the world, following the invite of luxury villa company Passepartout Homes, who manage and operate a great portfolio of handpicked properties around the world, and some stunning ones in Puglia – and therefore perfectly equipped to book perfect Puglia Holidays.

 Day 1 – Wednesday